Trauma-Informed Care (TIC)

 Guarino et al’s Key Implications for Homeless Populations with Backgrounds of Trauma are as follows52:

-- “Integrating Care—Maintaining a holistic view of consumers and their process of healing and facilitating communication within and among service providers and systems.
+- “Integrating Care—Maintaining a holistic view of consumers and their process of healing and facilitating communication within and among service clinicians and systems.

 - Healing Happens in Relationships—Believing that establishing safe, authentic and positive relationships can be corrective and restorative to survivors of trauma.